shipshapecode/ember-prism/README.md

 var app = new EmberApp({
   'ember-prism': {
     'theme': 'twilight',
-    'components': ['scss', 'javascript'],//needs to be an array, or undefined.
+    'components': ['scss', 'javascript'], //needs to be an array, or undefined.
     'plugins': ['line-highlight']
   }
 })
 ```

+If you want to use the default theme, just remove the `theme` option completely.

 ## Running Locally